kcp-dev/api-syncagent/docs/content/faq.md

 You cannot currently publish the same API group onto multiple kcp setups.
 See issue #13 for more information.

-## What happens when CRDs are updated?

-At the moment, nothing. `APIResourceSchemas` in kcp are immutable and the Sync Agent currently does not attempt to update existing schemas in an `APIExport`.
-If you add a _new_ CRD that you want to publish, that's fine, it will be added to the `APIExport`.
-But changes to existing CRDs require manual work.

-To trigger an update:

-* remove the `APIResourceSchema` from the `latestResourceSchemas`,
-* delete the `APIResourceSchema` object in kcp,
-* restart the api-syncagent
+## Can I have additional resources in APIExports, unmanaged by the Sync Agent?

+Yes, you can.
+The agent will only ever change those resourceSchemas that match group/resource of the configured `PublishedResources`.
+So if you configure the agent to publish `cert-manager.io/Certificate`, this would "claim" all resource schemas ending in `.certificates.cert-manager.io`.
+When updating the `APIExport`, the agent will only touch schemas with this suffix and leave all others alone.

+This is also used when a `PublishedResource` is deleted: Since the `APIResourceSchema` remains in kcp, but is no longer configured in the agent, the agent will simply ignore the schema in the `APIExport`.
+This allows for async cleanup processes to happen before an admin ultimately removes the old schema from the `APIExport`.

 ## Does the Sync Agent handle permission claims?